artsy/artsy.github.io/_posts/2015-08-15-Cocoa-Architecture:-Router-Pattern.markdown

 blog-url: http://orta.io
 ---

 I want to talk about a pattern that we've been using for the last few years on the Artsy Mobile team.
-This pattern pre-dates me joining Artsy by a few weeks, and was introduced into our codebase by [Ben Jackson](http://90wpm.com), this was it's first method:
+This pattern pre-dates me joining Artsy by a few weeks, and was introduced into our codebase by [Ben Jackson](http://90wpm.com), this was the `ARRouter`'s first method:

 ```objc
   + (NSURL *)newOAuthURLWithUsername:(NSString *)username password:(NSString *)password {